-For overseas Group companies, we also conduct compliance training based on the laws, custom and realities of business in each country and region.
-In FY2016, we provided e-learning courses on anti-trust/anti-competition and on the GBS.
-These courses were provided in 20 languages to 51 overseas Group companies.
-We also conduct face-to-face trainings for high-risk departments and entities.
-For example, we conducted anti-bribery training in South Korea following the enactment of a significant anti-bribery law in September 2016.

-Going forward, we will continue to engage in these activities and conduct face-to-face training focused on prevention of cartel and bribery.
+For overseas Group companies, we also conduct compliance training based on the local laws, customs and business in each country and region.
+In FY2017, we provided an e-learning course on GBS and anti-corruption, as well as antitrust/competition and export control.
+The course was provided in 20 languages to overseas Group companies in 72 countries (Completion rate as of April 2018: 97%).
+We also provide globally standardized e-learning courses for new employees.
+Moreover, according to the cartel and corruption risks, we conduct face-to-face trainings for different departments and entities focusing on the prevention of such risks.
+Compliance training for partners will be rolled out further.
+Going forward, we will continue with these activities and further the trainings and awareness raising activities.